Crazy Blues: Influence

-This recording is considered a landmark as the first significant hit recording in the blues genre ever issued, despite the fact that there were other recordings from the previous decade with blues in the title.
+This recording is considered a landmark as the first significant hit recording in the blues genre ever issued.
 Another claim is that it was the first recording with a blues title by a black artist.
 The record made Smith the first African American female popular singer to lead a commercial recording.
 The unanticipated success of "Crazy Blues" opened up a market for race records, and for the first time major record companies started producing records with an African American buyer in mind.
 They did their own recordings of female blues singers, hoping for the same success that "Crazy Blues" produced.
 The success of the record launched Mamie Smith's career, and made her a national star.

 "Crazy Blues" was entered into the Grammy Hall of Fame in 1994, and later entered into the National Recording Registry of the United States Library of Congress by the National Recording Preservation Board in 2005.